How to Dehydrate Shrimp – Dehydrating Shrimp, A Step-by-Step Guide

 We have rinsed and drained our bag of previously frozen precooked salad shrimp.
 I see a few shrimp that overlap each other, so we’ll spread them out a bit more.
 Next, we’ll get this all on the dehydrator.
 Then we’ll dry them at 160 °F / 71 °C.

-We will use the removable mesh screen inserts on our Nesco FD-75A food dehydrator.
-They have over 2700 customer reviews with an average rating of 4.7 stars out of 5 which is evidence of a great product.
-Check them out here.
+For today’s dehydrator project, we are using the Nesco Clean-A-Screen removable mesh screen inserts for sticky fruits and small food items that we are dehydrating today.
+They have over 2500 customer reviews with an average rating of 4.7 stars out of 5, which is evidence of a great product.
+Check out other Nesco food dehydrator products here.

 Nesco Clean-A-Screens are mesh screens that are flexible and removable.
 They have a top and bottom side, with each side being distinct.
 If you were to look at the mesh screens under a high-powered microscope, you would notice that the individual strands of the mesh have a triangular shape.
 The bottom side feels smooth, while the top side has the point of the triangle and feels rough when you rub your fingers across it.